matpri/idea-dash-italy/README.md

 - **components**: visual components defining widgets and page layout (some include simple callbacks)
 - **data**: data that should be automatically loaded when the app starts
 - **config**: configurations for narrative profiles (for more information check the Narrative Profiles section in the [documentation](./docs/narrative-profile.md))
+- **technologies**: files defining the technologies used in the models allowing the user to map colors and groups to the technologies.
+The file needs to be the same name as the entry in the model column of the data.
 - **profiles**: custom logic defined for specific data (so called model profiles)
   - "profile name"
     - callbacks